jasujm/hrefs/docs/quickstart.rst

 <https://www.starlette.io/>`_.
 You can perfectly well write Starlette apps
 containing hrefs.
 You just need to ensure that:

-* For each :class:`hrefs.starlette.ReferrableStarletteModel` there is a named route matching the ``default_view`` configuration.
+* For each :class:`hrefs.starlette.ReferrableModel` there is a named route matching the ``default_view`` configuration.

 * The :class:`HrefMiddleware` is added as middleware to the application.